ivanursul/ivanursul/articles/java/openSourceCollections.md

 * *Ordered Maps* and *Sets* retain the order elements are added in
 * *Reference map* allows keys and/or values to be garbage collected under close control

-Below, you can find some Interfaces supported by Appache Commons Collections, for more feel free to check the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>:
+Below, you can find some Interfaces from Package org.apache.commons.collections4, supported by *Appache Commons Collections*, for further information feel free to check the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>:
 <table style="width:100%">
   <tr>
     <th>Interfaces</th>